SchineD/microservice/README.md

 they don't change from request to request), but they are a viable substitute for offline use.

-This is the best we can do.
-Admittedly it would be fine to be able to run the React development server via `npm start` or `yarn start`, but the development server can't cope with URL prefixes.
-It's an open bug, there is an open pull request, but it has not been merged yet.
-Once the React team fixes that, we will provide support for the development server as well.
-For now, you have to make a production build to see changes.

 ## Running a local docker-compose app with fake portal